rkazak07/Postgresql-Ldap-Sync/README.md

 # Postgresql Ldap Sync

 ### Overview
-With this Application, you can provide automatic ldap sync to your postgresql architectures installed on operating systems such as Red hat, Centos, rockey linux, Oracle linux.
+With this Application, you can provide automatic ldap sync to your postgresql architectures installed on operating systems such as RedHat, Centos, Rocky linux, Oracle Linux.

 ### How to use